Menu

 • They charge fees and aren’t funded by the government.
 They don’t have to follow the National Curriculum but must ensure a balanced and broad one.

-• Preparatory Schools (Prep Schools): These cater to children aged 7 to 13.
-They prepare students for entrance exams to private secondary schools.
+• Preparatory Schools (Prep Schools): These cater to children aged 7 to 13 and prepare them for entrance exams to private secondary schools.

 • Public Schools: In the UK, “public schools” refer to a group of older, prestigious and expensive private secondary schools.